-How to: Young people in the criminal-justice system
+How to - Young people in the New Zealand criminal-justice system

 If your child is under 17 and gets into trouble with the Police, he or she will be dealt with under the youth justice provisions of the CHILDREN, YOUNG PERSONS, AND THEIR FAMILIES ACT 1989.
 The system emphasises keeping children out of the justice system and having problems dealt with as much as possible by the family group.
 The family group conference plays an important role in this process.